Multilinear compressive sensing and an application to convolutional linear networks

 It would of course be interesting to see how far it is possible to unify the different problems with $K=2$ using the framework of this paper.
-We have however not pursued this route and instead focused on the situation $K\geq 3$.
+We have however not pursued this route and instead focus on the situation $K\geq 3$.

-The difficulties, when $K\geq 3$, come from the fact that some of the tools used for problems with $K=2$ cannot be used.
-In particular, we cannot use the usual lifting, the singular value decomposition, the sin-$\theta$ theorem in \cite{davis1970rotation}.
-Often, these tools need to be replaced by analogous objects involving tensors.
+The difficulties, when $K\geq 3$, come from the fact that tools used for problems with $K=2$ are not applicable.
+In particular, we cannot use the usual lifting, the singular value decomposition or the sin-$\theta$ theorem in \cite{davis1970rotation}.
+Often, these tools are replaced by analogous objects involving tensors.
 This complicates the analysis and prohibits the use of numerical schemes that manipulate lifted variables.

 To the best of our knowledge, little is known concerning the identifiability and the stability of matrix factorization when $K\geq 3$.
 The uniqueness of the factorization corresponding to the Fast Fourier Transform was proved in \cite{LeMagoarouThesis}.
 Other results consider the identifiability of the factors which are sparse and random \cite{neyshabur2013sparse}.
 The authors of the present paper have announced preliminary versions of the results described here in \cite{MalgouyresLandsbergITW}.
 They are significantly extended here.